dojo/framework/docs/en/styling/supplemental.md

-# Styling & Theming in Dojo
+# Styling and theming in Dojo

 Dojo widgets function best as simple components that each handle a single responsibility.
 They should be as encapsulated and modular as possible to promote reusability while avoiding conflicts with other widgets the application may also be using.